Ceejaymar/beyou-kanban/README.md

 - Add animations to the drag and drop feature
 - Spend more time making sure the drag and drop feature works well on mobile.
 On safari on iOS it's a little wonky because when holding links it opens a preview.
 So I'd want to prevent that from happening, to be able to drag smoothly.
 - When scrolling the task columns on mobile, I would like to for the columns to snap into place.

+## Final Thoughts

+I really enjoyed building this.
+I've always wondered how to set up a kanban, so it was cool making a basic version of one.
+I'm glad I used Zustand and I'm excited to use it on my personal projects now.
+There are definitely areas for improvement and some things I missed but overall I'm happy with how it turned out given the time constraint.
+Thanks for reading!